CopelandMIT/labx_master/central_server_code/README.md

 ## Prerequisites
 Before running the central server, ensure that:
 1. All sensors are correctly configured and connected to the network.
+(Go to sensor subfolder if you need to set up a given sensor)
 2. Each sensor has an assigned IP address and username for SSH access.
 3. The necessary dependencies are installed using `requirements.txt`.